robsonbittencourt/monitoring-micrometer/README.md

 The project was designed to monitoring the application locally during development.
 No type of configuration or optimization was done in this setup.

 ## Prerequisite
-Run a Springboot application locally that exposes your metrics at http://localhost:8080/metrics.
+Run a Springboot application locally that exposes your metrics at http://localhost:8080/metrics or http://localhost:9090/metrics.

 If your applications runs on another port you need to adjust this configuration in [this configuration file](prometheus/prometheus.yml).